driehuis/spree_billing_sisow/README.md

 Todo
 ------------
-- [x] Enable Travis
-- [x] Configure Sisow correctly with Spree preferences
-- [x] Figure out why Sisow doesn't notify us (we were sending the path instead of the url)
 - [ ] Add error logging
 - [ ] Write Rspecs for some rainy day scenarios
 - [ ] Release Gem